Naica Cave of the Crystals

-Naica Project has attracted diverse specialists from different countries including Italy, USA and, of course, Mexico.
-Goal of the project is thorough exploration and documentation of the caves but due to the dangerous conditions inside the cave Naica Project over the last decade has developed special gear which makes the work in these specific conditions possible.
+Naica Project attracted diverse specialists from different countries including Italy, USA and, of course, Mexico.
+The goal of the project was through exploration and documentation of the caves but due to the dangerous conditions inside the cave Naica Project over the last decade developed special gear which makes the work in these specific conditions possible.

 Naica Cave of the Crystals is located 290 meters below the land surface.
 Cave room is shaped like a horseshoe, approximately 10 by 27 m large.

 Most peculiar feature here is the giant crystals of selenite (gypsum crystals, CaSO4·H2O).
 The largest of these crystals is 11 (12?) m long, has a diameter of 4 m and its estimated weight is 55 tons.
 It is one of the largest known crystals in the world.

 Floor of the cave is almost completely covered with these giant crystals but even more amazing are the selenite giants which protrude from the walls and ceiling and often reach the opposite side of the cavern.
 These giant, translucent crystals are not just formless lumps – they have kept the morphological perfectness.

 Naica Mines have formed in an ancient fault line above magma chamber.
 Magma causes the high temperature in the cave but it also has formed the minerals of Naica Mine including the giant crystals.
 The heated groundwater here dissolved surrounding rocks and became saturated with sulfide ions.
 This overheated solution went upwards until it met with the cool groundwater from the surface – this groundwater was saturated with oxygen.

 Deadly temperature and humidity